musictheory/NilScript/README.md

 - (BOOL) isEqual:(id)anotherObject
 ```

-While oj 0.x supported `+load` and `+initialize`, this feature was removed in oj 1.x to optimize runtime performance.
+While NilScript 0.x supported `+load` and `+initialize`, this feature was removed in NilScript 1.x to optimize runtime performance.
 Note: `+className` and `-className` are intended for debugging purposes only.
 When `--squeeze` is passed into the compiler, class names will be obfuscated/shortened.

 ---
 ### <a name="method"></a>Methods